 In our study with the Center for Generational Kinetics, students expected relationships with student success staff, especially advisors, to be personalized and proactive.
-More than anything, students want their advisors to know them, understand their current situation, and provide the support that fits their needs.
+More than anything, students want their advisors to know them, understand their current situation, and provide support that fits their needs.
 Hard-working advising teams often can’t consistently offer this level of proactive, personalized support to every student in their caseload.

 Partners share that the students who are most likely to persist are the ones who often occupy most of their advisor’s time.
 Across our partner institutions, we found that advisors spend less than 30% of their time helping students who are less likely to achieve successful outcomes.
-Your student success software should relieve capacity challenges by giving your advising staff the ability to engage students around specific factors influencing their likelihood of success throughout the term.
+Your student success software should relieve capacity challenges by allowing your advising staff to engage students around specific factors influencing their likelihood of success throughout the term.
 Real-time visibility equips advisors with the information they need to prioritize engagement with those students who don’t already seek out support before it’s too late.

 5. Use Automated Communication with Caution

 When considering ways to scale communication, it’s tempting to use solutions like automated alerts to notify students of potential risks.
 Our study of a handful of colleges and universities with existing automated communication found that automated alerts and transactional messaging can result in -1 to -10 percentage point drops in persistence.
 We also found that personalized messaging rooted in a growth mindset resulted in a 1 to 10 percentage point lift in persistence.
 It’s clear.
 The way you communicate with students matters.

 With the help of student success software like the Student Impact Platform, it is possible to communicate with students in scalable and personal ways.
 Your advisors and student success professionals can leverage your data intelligence to segment groups of students by various predictive factors and other criteria.